 Students whose conduct is under review based on the Code have the following rights:

-3.1.1 Written notice of the charges as described in these Procedures.
-Written notice of the charges will be provided to the student within thirty (30) days of the report of misconduct being made, unless extenuating circumstances require a longer time period.
-A designated University official may investigate such reports prior to determining whether a formal charge should be brought against a student or student group/organization.
-As outlined in Appendix G, investigations for reports of Relationship or Interpersonal Violence or Sexual Misconduct (as defined in sections 10.14, and 10.15 of the Code) shall be investigated by the Office for Institutional Equity and Diversity (OIED).
-Ultimately, the Office of Student Conduct will determine whether to issue formal charges accusing a student or student group/organization of violating the Code.
-The constitutional prohibition against double jeopardy in criminal cases does not apply to student disciplinary proceedings.
+3.1.1 To receive written notice of the charges as described in these Student Discipline Procedures.
+Written notice of the charges will be provided to the Student within thirty (30) calendar days from either (a) the receipt of the complaint by the Office of Student Conduct or University Housing or (b) the receipt of an investigative report from the Office for Institutional Equity and Diversity (“OIED”), unless extenuating circumstances require a longer time period.
+A designated University official may investigate such reports prior to determining whether a formal charge should be brought against a Student or Student Group/Organization.
+As outlined in Appendix G, OIED will investigate reports of Interpersonal Violence or Sexual Misconduct (as defined in sections 10.14, and 10.15 of the Code).
+Ultimately, the Office of Student Conduct will determine whether to issue formal charges accusing a Student or Student Group/Organization of violating the Code.
+The constitutional prohibition against double jeopardy in criminal cases does not apply to Student disciplinary proceedings.
 The university may impose disciplinary sanctions even where there has been a criminal proceeding disposing of the same matter.
 Accordingly, the university may pursue charges for a violation of the Code where corresponding criminal charges have been reduced, declined, or dismissed.

-3.1.2 In cases that could result in a sanction of suspension or expulsion, the written notice of hearing shall include information specific to the factual allegations and references to possible sanctions.
+3.1.2 In cases that could result in a sanction of suspension or expulsion, to receive a written notice of hearing that includes information specific to the factual allegations and possible sanctions.

-3.1.3 Reasonable access, to the extent permitted by law, to the respondent’s case file in the Office of Student Conduct.
+3.1.3 To have reasonable access, to the extent permitted by law, to the Respondent’s case file in the Office of Student Conduct.

-3.1.4 Explanation of the procedural alternatives available within the university disciplinary process.
+3.1.4 To receive an explanation of the procedural alternatives available within the university disciplinary process.